konsklav/gracid-eudiw-thesis/README.md

 # GrAcId in the EUDIW Ecosystem - Thesis
-This is a hub containing the repos I worked on as part of my bachelors thesis.
+This is a hub containing the repos I worked on as part of my bachelor's thesis.

 ## Overview
 My bachelors thesis title is: "New techniques for SSI based remote presentation online", in the context of which I also implemented issuance, support and verification of Greek Academic ID's in the [EUDIW](https://github.com/eu-digital-identity-wallet) Ecosystem.